Prince-K-Ado/ist303_spr25_software_development/slides/week05_slides_pytest.md

 ```

 ---
+## _test_mutable.py_
-## Now look at the _test_mutable.py_ file (in the scripts folder of the course github)
+file (in the scripts folder of the course github)

 ---
 ## More info on testing in Pytest
 Pair Exercise 3 - take a look at the **test_pe3.py** file

-You'll see examples of most of what was covered here (and it will make much more sense to you now!)
+- examples of most of what was covered here
+- take a look at various decorator uses
+- experiment by making changes

 ---
 ###  What about the pytest.ini file?
-Configured some options
+Used to configure some options

 addopts = -v --tb=short
 - -v means verbose mode, which includes information such as test names, outcomes (pass/fail), and any captured output